natematias/governing-human-algorithm-behavior/README.md

 ### Acknowledgments

-I am grateful to my co-author Lucas Wright for his contributions to a review article that this course is based on.
+I am grateful to my co-author Lucas Wright for his contributions to a review article that this course is based on, and to the Human-Algorithm-Behavior Research Collective for input.
 Several sections of these policies have been inspired by syllabi from Matthew Salganik, Adrienne Keene, and Neil Lewis Jr.